anamarques1986-source/automotivepartserp/README.md

 The project simulates the analytics modernization of an automotive-parts company operating a traditional ERP environment.

-The synthetic ERP dataset contains business entities related to:
+The business scenario was designed around typical ERP processes such as:

 - Customers
 - Products